STIXProject/openioc-to-stix/README.rst

 XML file.

 * Compatible with OpenIOC v1.0
-* Compatible with STIX v1.2 and CybOX v2.1.1
+* Generates STIX v1.2 and CybOX v2.1.1 content.

 Please refer to the following websites for more information about the STIX, CybOX, and OpenIOC efforts.